-Joan Addicott, Chorus Manager, Volunteer Coordinator & tour coordinator
+Joan Addicott, Chorus Manager, Volunteers & tour coordinator

-Chorus Manager for all groups from Music & Movement to Young Men’s Ensemble, Joan Addicott supports the general management and performance logistics of the concert season.
-She is a first point of contact for music directors needing administrative support.
+Chorus Manager for all groups from Music & Movement to Young Men’s Ensemble, Joan Addicott supports the general management, operations, and performance logistics of the concert season.
+She is a first point of contact for music directors needing logistical support.
 She is happy to facilitate direct communication for parents with any faculty or rehearsal concerns.
 Joan is responsible for Ragazzi’s volunteer program, identifying volunteer opportunities and finding good fits for volunteers.
 She is in charge of training and needed documentation, and supporting team leaders.
-She also shares international and domestic tour planning services, calendarizes events and rehearsal schedules, writes call sheets, arranges concert venues, creates production programs, manages registration and roster database, develops outreach opportunities and collaborations, assists with auditions and rehearsals, coordinates summer camp, and manages visiting choir homestays.
+She also manages Honor Choir submissions, international and domestic tour planning services, calendarizes events and rehearsal schedules, produces call sheets, and arranges concert venues.
+In addition, Joan creates and implements production programs, manages registration and roster database, develops outreach opportunities and collaborations, assists with auditions and rehearsals, coordinates summer camp, organizes SF Giants singing opportunities, and manages visiting choir homestays.

 Joan was a long-time Ragazzi volunteer and is proud parent of a Ragazzi alumni, who was a chorister for 11 years.
 During her years as a Ragazzi parent she filled many volunteer roles such as exit duty coordinator, concert ticket sales, concert chaperone, carpool coordinator, and helped with gala planning and office duties.
 Joan is excited to be part of this engaging and rewarding organization and has enjoyed seeing her own son and his Ragazzi peers mature and flourish into talented, kind and happy young adults.
-Joan studied classical piano for 10 years.
+Joan is a classically trained pianist.
 She has also worked as a Program Manager for a small Palo Alto technology company, working closely with larger technology companies such as HP, Cisco, Juniper, Palo Alto Networks and Jabil.